United States Declaration of Independence: Influences and legal status

-Historian Garry Wills argued that Jefferson was influenced by the Scottish Enlightenment, particularly Francis Hutcheson, rather than Locke, an interpretation that has been strongly criticized.
+Historian Garry Wills argued that Jefferson was influenced by the Scottish Enlightenment, particularly Francis Hutcheson, rather than Locke.
+(Note: See Inventing America, especially chapters 11–13.
+On Page 315 Wills states that "the air of enlightened America was full of Hutcheson's politics, not Locke's" an interpretation that has been strongly criticized by other historians) (Note: Hamowy in "Jefferson and the Scottish Enlightenment" argues that Wills gets much wrong (p.
+523), that the Declaration seems to be influenced by Hutcheson because Hutcheson was, like Jefferson, influenced by Locke (pp. 508–09), and that Jefferson often wrote of Locke's influence, but never mentioned Hutcheson in any of his writings (p.
+514).
+See also Kenneth S. Lynn, "Falsifying Jefferson", Commentary 66 (Oct.
+1978), 66–71.
+Ralph Luker, in "Garry Wills and the New Debate Over the Declaration of Independence" (The Virginia Quarterly Review, Spring 1980, 244–61) agreed that Wills overstated Hutcheson's influence to provide a communitarian reading of the Declaration, but he also argued that Wills's critics similarly read their own views into the document.)

 Legal historian John Phillip Reid has written that the emphasis on the political philosophy of the Declaration has been misplaced.
 The Declaration is not a philosophical tract about natural rights, argues Reid, but is instead a legal document—an indictment against King George for violating the constitutional rights of the colonists.
 As such, it follows the process of the 1550 Magdeburg Confession, which legitimized resistance against Holy Roman Emperor Charles V in a multi-step legal formula now known as the doctrine of the lesser magistrate.

 Historian David Armitage has argued that the Declaration was strongly influenced by de Vattel's The Law of Nations, the dominant international law treatise of the period, and a book that Benjamin Franklin said was "continually in the hands of the members of our Congress".
 Armitage writes, "Vattel made independence fundamental to his definition of statehood"; therefore, the primary purpose of the Declaration was "to express the international legal sovereignty of the United States".
 If the United States were to have any hope of being recognized by the European powers, the American revolutionaries first had to make it clear that they were no longer dependent on Great Britain.
 The Declaration of Independence does not have the force of law domestically, but nevertheless it may help to provide historical and legal clarity about the Constitution and other laws.

+Historian Andrew Roberts wrote about the United States Declaration of Independence that only two (justifications) stand up … the seventeeth about imposing taxes without the colonists’ consent and the twenty-second about Parliament being invested with power to legislate for us; but those two “went to the heart of the issue, and justified the whole rebellion on their own: